deltaquebec/dquigley.dev/research.md

 $$f(x; θ^*) ≈ f (x)$$

+**Categorical Deep Learning** [(Gavranović, et al., 2024)](https://arxiv.org/abs/2402.15332) give a general-purpose framework for specifying and studying deep learning architectures through the framework of category theory.
+In particular, Geometric Deep Learning is, in fact, contained within such a categorical framework; furthermore, Categorical Deep Learning establishes a common, unifying framework for how category theory can be applied to AI.
+Something must be said as well for the aesthetic, the beauty, of mathematics, and it is my opinion that category theory has that in spades; application to deep learning brings in a consistent beauty toa  computer science otherwise hindered by ad hoc characterizations.

-Each of these theory-first perspectives endeavor to derive, explain, and provide methods to construct new types of problem-specific inductive biases.
+Each of these perspectives endeavor to derive, explain, and provide methods to construct new types of problem-specific inductive biases.
 Geometric Deep Learning serves two purposes: first, to provide a common mathematical framework to derive the most successful neural network architectures, and second, give a constructive procedure to build future architectures in a principled way.
 Effective Deep Learning Theory argues for a general theory of deep learning derived from first principles, in which the guiding philosophy is that nearly-simple phenomena in practice should correspond to nearly-simple effective theories.
+Categorical Deep Learning seeks to give a general-purpose framework for deep learning architectures that otherwise subsumes the afforementioned theories.